"Actionable Insights to Fuel Your Growth"

 MARKET RESTRAINTS

 Floating power plants, especially offshore wind or hybrid systems, require specialized floating platforms, mooring systems, corrosion-resistant materials, and marine construction.
 These components are costlier than their land-based counterparts.
 Deploying power plants on water involves marine transport, offshore cranes, and underwater anchoring, which remarkably raise project development and commissioning costs.
 Many floating power plants currently comprise batteries or hybrid systems to stabilize the energy supply.
-These systems add substantial upfront costs, hampering the floating power plant market share.
+These systems add substantial upfront costs, hampering the market growth.

 MARKET OPPORTUNITIES